Mammals

 Grampus griseus

-(Up to nearly 12 feet in length; up to 900
+Risso's Dolphins are up to nearly 12 feet in length; up to 900

-pounds in weight.)
+pounds in weight.

 Orcinus orca

-(Males up to 30 feet in length, females up to
+Male Orcas are up to 30 feet in length, females up to

 27 feet; males weigh up to 5 tons, females up to 3 tons.
 The male's dorsal

-fin can be 6 feet high; that of the female about 2 feet in height)
+fin can be 6 feet high; that of the female about 2 feet in height.

-(One of the fastest swimming whales, with a maximum recorded speed of 30
+The Orca is one of the fastest swimming whales, with a maximum recorded speed of 30

-knots maintained for 20 minutes.)
+knots maintained for 20 minutes.

 - False Killer Whale ______